merchisdk/sdk/docs/_javascript/fetching.md

   - name:
     content:
 content_markdown: |-
-    The API for fetching a single entity is different to that in the typesctipt API.
+    The API for fetching a single entity is different to that in the typescript API.
 You must first create an entity object locally, and then set the id value, and call `get` on it.